The Testaments: Reception

-Relationship to television series
+Television adaptation

-Atwood wrote The Testaments in coordination with the ongoing The Handmaid's Tale television series, letting the producers know where she was taking the sequel and affirming certain characters' storylines are not impacted by how they appear in The Testaments, since the setting of the television series is several years away from directly portraying events in this novel.
+Atwood wrote The Testaments in coordination with the ongoing The Handmaid's Tale television series, letting the producers know where she was taking the sequel and affirming certain characters' storylines are not affected by how they appear in The Testaments, since the setting of the television series is several years away from directly portraying events in this novel.
 Bruce Miller, producer of the television series, has acknowledged the new novel's storyline will be taken into account as the series continues.

+In March 2023, Miller stepped down as showrunner of The Handmaid's Tale in order to focus on adapting The Testaments for television.

+In February 2025, The Testaments was nearing a series greenlight and has cast Chase Infiniti as one of the three leads Agnes, joining The Handmaid’s Tale‘s Ann Dowd, who had been expected to reprise her role as Lydia.
+Miller executive produces alongside fellow Handmaid’s Tale executive producer Warren Littlefield of The Littlefield Company, with MGM Television as the studio.

+In March 2025, it was announced that Lucy Halliday joined the series as co-lead Daisy.
+Later that month, it was announced that Mike Barker will direct the first three episodes and also executive produce the series.
+It was also announced that Rowan Blanchard and Mattea Conforti joined the cast as Shunammite and Becka respectively.

+In April 2025, Hulu officially ordered The Testaments to series.
+The Handmaid’s Tale lead Elisabeth Moss will executive produce the project alongside Miller, Littlefield, Barker, Steve Stark, Shana Stein, Maya Goldsmith, John Weber, Sheila Hockin, Daniel Wilson, and Fran Sears.
+Priscilla Poriand will serve as co-executive producer.
+It was also announced that Mabel Li, Amy Seimetz, Brad Alexander, Zarrin Darnell-Martin, Eva Foote, Isolde Ardies, Shechinah Mpumlwana, Birva Pandya, and Kira Guloien joined the cast as Aunt Vidala, Paula, Garth, Aunt Gabban, Aunt Estee, Hulda, Jehosheba, Miriam, and Rosa respectively.
+The production of the series began on April 7.
+Principal photography wrapped on August 15.

+In September 2025, showrunner Bruce Miller announces the show will premiere in March 2026.

 Formats

 The novel was released simultaneously as a book and as an audiobook featuring Ann Dowd reprising and narrating the lead role of Aunt Lydia.
 Atwood said that Dowd's performance as Aunt Lydia in the TV series helped inspire the new novel.
 The role of Agnes is read by Bryce Dallas Howard, while Daisy/Nicole is read by Mae Whitman.
 Tantoo Cardinal and Derek Jacobi read the roles of scholars in the epilogue.
 The audiobook also features Atwood herself.

-In a separate adaption, BBC Radio 4 in 2019 serialized the novel in 15 quarter-hour episodes.
+In a separate adaption, in 2019, BBC Radio 4 serialized the novel in 15 quarter-hour episodes.